Actable-AI/llm-utils/qlora2ct2/readme.md

-This is the trick for faster inference qlora model using Ctranslate2 instead of normal inference.
+This is the trick for faster inference of qlora model using Ctranslate2 library instead of normal inference.

-The method basiclly just merge the adapter of qlora model with full model, save it and then convert to ct2.
+The method basically just merges the adapter of qlora model with the full model, saves it, and then converts it to ct2.

-If ct2 support your base model then this method work just fine.
+If ct2 supports your base model, then this method works just fine.